Information for Trustees and Registered Administrators

 - providing guidance for trustees in relation to scheme administration and other duties and responsibilities of trustees, and

 - issuing codes of practice on specific aspects of trustees’ responsibilities.

-Trustees of every scheme and trust RAC must appoint a registered administrator to carry out certain duties on their behalf.
-These duties are known as 'core administration functions', namely, the preparation of annual reports and annual benefit statements, the maintenance of sufficient and accurate member records and the submission of Annual Scheme Information (ASI) to the Authority.
+Trustees of every occupational pension scheme and trust RAC must appoint a registered administrator to carry out certain duties on their behalf.
+These duties are known as ‘core administration functions’, namely, the preparation of annual reports and annual benefit statements (being replaced by pension benefit statements from 2023), the maintenance of sufficient and accurate member records and the submission of annual scheme information (ASI) to the Authority.

 Previously, small trust RACs were exempt from the requirement to appoint a registered administrator.
 The European Union (Occupational Pension Schemes) Regulations, 2021, removed this exemption.

 Registered administrators must apply to the Authority to renew their registration annually, at least 30 days before their renewal date.
 Applications for renewal as a registered administrator must be completed through the Authority’s pensions data register (PDR).